 What does a plaintiff have to prove to recover against an establishment serving alcohol?

 To recover, a plaintiff must prove the following, by clear and convincing evidence (which requires a higher degree of proof than the preponderance of the evidence standard normally used in civil cases):

 - That the establishment served or provided alcohol to the person causing the accident while that person was “visibly intoxicated.”
-Whether or not a person was visibly intoxicated may be a factual question which must be decided by a judge or jury at trial.
+Whether or not a person was visibly intoxicated may be a factual question that must be decided by a judge or jury at trial.
 “Visibly” means capable of being observed or perceived.
 “Intoxicated” means drunk or inebriated.
-Interestingly, in one case an Oregon appellate court concluded that it is irrelevant if a person’s blood alcohol content exceeds the legal limit for a DUI case.
+Interestingly, in one case, an Oregon appellate court concluded that it is irrelevant if a person’s blood alcohol content exceeds the legal limit for a DUI case.
 The law only requires that the person be “visibly intoxicated.”

 That the plaintiff did not substantially contribute to the intoxication by: